nolanlawson/state-of-binary-data-in-the-browser/README.md

 That being said, these two have bugs related to the Blob/FileReader APIs themselves:

-**IE** doesn't have `FileReader.prototype.readAsBinaryString` (only `readAsArrayBuffer`), so if you want to convert a Blob to a binary string or a base64 string most efficiently, you want to use `readAsBinaryString` everywhere but IE.
+**IE** doesn't have `FileReader.prototype.readAsBinaryString` (only `readAsArrayBuffer`), so if you want to convert a Blob to a binary string or a base64 string most efficiently, you want to use `readAsBinaryString` everywhere but IE. PouchDB and blob-util both do this all under the hood.

-**Firefox**, conversely, doesn't have the `canvas.toBlob()` method, so if you want to convert a `canvas` to a Blob, you need to use `canvas.toDataURL()` and convert the dataURL to a Blob instead.
-PouchDB and blob-util both do this all under the hood.
+**Firefox**, conversely, doesn't have the `canvas.toBlob()` method, so if you want to convert a `canvas` to a Blob, you need to use `canvas.toDataURL()` and convert the dataURL to a Blob instead. blob-util does this all under the hood.

 More resources
 ---